thienan/BubblePirate/README.md

 - shoots bubble in the direction of the cannon's direction'
 - tap as fast as possible
 - tap at the bottom of the screen
+- test animation
+    -should be played once for every tap and stoped

 trajectory
 - trajectory that has a limit when there is too many bounces